How much deposit for a home loan do I need?

 The exact requirements for Genuine Savings differ from bank to bank so speak to your Loan Market mortgage broker to clarify what your savings are.

 The larger your deposit, the closer you will be to paying off your home loan quickly.
 A larger deposit means that you will have a lower Loan-to-Value (LVR) ratio and you may be able to secure a discounted interest rate from a lender.
 Additionally, you won’t likely have to pay for Lenders Mortgage Insurance (LMI).

-If you are wanting to borrow a high percentage of a property’s value (generally over 80%), if your income is not consistent or you are self-employed you may be required to have Lenders Mortgage Insurance (LMI).
+If you want to borrow a high percentage of a property’s value (generally over 80%), and your income is not consistent or you’re self-employed, you might need Lenders Mortgage Insurance.

-LMI must be paid by you (the buyer), but protects the lender if you are unable to repay your loan and the sale of the property doesn’t cover the outstanding loan balance.
+LMI protects the lender if you’re unable to repay your loan and the sale of the property doesn’t cover the outstanding loan balance.